 Electrostatic discharge can affect electronic components.
 Take precautions during furnace installation and service to protect the furnace's electronic controls.
 Precautions will help to avoid control exposure to electrostatic discharge by putting the furnace, the control and the technician at the same electrostatic potential.
 Neutralize electrostatic charge by touching hand and all tools on an unpainted unit surface, such as the gas valve or blower deck, before performing any service procedure.

 The unit is equipped with a field make-up box.
 The makeup box may be moved to the right side of the furnace to facilitate installation.
-If the make-up box is moved to the right side, the excess wire must be pulled into the blower compartment.
 Secure the excess wire to the existing harness to protect it from damage.